 “You’re lucky I don’t get you to pay for the speaker.
 I saw you blow it to save Tim from those gay groupies.”

 “I ain’t complainin,’” Jace admitted, “But I was promised Marshall Stacks.”

 “And how can I sing without a mic?”
-Robby complained.
+Robby complains.

 “You guys are assholes.
 And now I gotta deal with my dad a lot more.
 I had him on ice.”

-“Well, thawing him out has paid off.
+“Well, thawing him out paid off.
 He’s so nice, how can you complain?
-You can have my dad anytime in trade,” I told him.
+You can have my dad anytime in trade,” I tell him.